SBC-Collaboration/LAr10Ana/README.md

 ## Run the Event Display

+You will need to port forward your local VNC port to your localhost machine.
+This can be done using `ssh`

+`ssh -L <local_port>:localhost:<remote_port> <user>@<remote_host>`

+After tunneling you can run the following commands to run the event display

 ```
 export DISPLAY=:PORT_NUMBER
 cd /exp/e961/app/LAr10Ana
 source setup.sh
 python EventDisplay/eventdisplay/ped.py
 ```

+## VNC Software

+You will need to download VNC software and connect to `localhost:PORT_NUMBER` to view the event display.

+- For MacOS we recommend using the built in "Screen Sharing" software.
+- For Windows we recommend using TigerVNC

 # Running Analysis on the FermiGrid